nuranai/weather-app/README.md

 # Weather App

-## Simple weather-app that shows current loacation
+## Simple weather-app that shows current location

 To get weather of location you can: